 Bingham Farms, Michigan

 Michigan Parkinson Foundation's mission is to educate and provide support to people with Parkinson's disease (PD) and related disorders, their loved ones and care partners, and the physicians and other allied health professionals who diagnose and treat those affected by the illness.
 The average age of onset of Parkinson's is 58, however, the incidence increases with age.
 People can live with PD for a long time, and Michigan Parkinson Foundation's programs help people maintain their quality of life as the disease progresses.
-Our programs and services include: Information about the symptoms of PD, diagnosis and treatments (provided at no charge); education programs provided throughout all of Michigan such as Orientation to Parkinson's (for newly diagnosed - provided at no charge), Living with Parkinson's (a series of workshops addressing the care, treatment, and management of PD - provided at no charge); Annual Symposium (all day event with a series of workshops on how to maintain quality of life with PD), PD Self Efficacy Program (a nine month programs for those diagnosed less than 3 years that provides an in depth understanding about PD and self-efficacy tools to manage it with confidence, Exercise Programs (Yoga for PD) and subsidized Exercise Tuition Program, Virtual Support Groups which meet every other Tuesday via conference call, Financial Assistance for Parkinson medications.
-Michigan Parkinson Foundation also offers Financial Assistance for in-home respite care, short term overnight at a facility or day time Adult Care services to give the care partners a break - many who are extremely overwhelmed while taking care of a loved one in the late stages of PD.
-The need is great for this service and there is currently not enough resources to say YES to all who need it.
+Our programs and services include: Financial assistance for in-home Respite Care, Financial assistance for Parkinson medications, Daily Parkinson Exercise Classes via Zoom (Monday through Saturday) led by physical therapists, Information about the symptoms of PD, diagnosis and treatments (provided at no charge); Parkinson Caregiver Training Module (to be released Spring 2021) and provided at no charge, Education Programs provided throughout all of Michigan such as Orientation to Parkinson's (for newly diagnosed - provided at no charge), Living with Parkinson's (a series of workshops addressing the care, treatment, and management of PD - provided at no charge); Annual Symposium (all day event with a series of workshops on how to maintain quality of life with PD), PD Self Efficacy Program (a nine month programs for those diagnosed less than 3 years that provides an in depth understanding about PD and self-efficacy tools to manage it with confidence,

 Parkinson's disease and its Impact